bemasc/probe-name/draft-sst-dnsop-probe-name.md

 Clients SHOULD avoid any stub caching, as this would cause probe results to be out of date.

 Clients MAY set the "Recursion Desired" flag to either value.
-Setting this flag to 0 reduces load on resolvers that do not implement the "resolver.arpa."
-Locally Served Zone.
+Setting this flag to 0 reduces load on resolvers that do not implement this specification.

 # Server Requirements

-Upon receiving a query with a QNAME of "probe.resolver.arpa.", DNS servers MUST return a valid NXDOMAIN response from the "resolver.arpa." locally-served zone.
+Upon receiving a query with a QNAME of "probe.resolver.arpa.", DNS servers MUST return a valid NXDOMAIN response from the "resolver.arpa." locally-served zone {{?RFC9462}}.

 # Security Considerations